freenet/replay-channel/README.md

 ## Features

-- **Message Replay:** Allows new receivers to receive all previously sent messages, ensuring full context is maintained.
+- **Message Replay:** New receivers are sent all previously sent messages until they are caught up with the sender.
 - **Multi-Receiver:** Supports multiple receivers, each with its own view of the message history and real-time stream.
 - **Asynchronous:** Designed to be used with Tokio, async-std, or any other async runtime.